act-rules/act-rules.github.io/_rules/auto-play-audio-has-control-mechanism-4c31df.md

 name: audio or video that plays automatically has a control mechanism
 rule_type: atomic
 description: |
-  audio or video that plays automatically must have a control mechanism.'
+  audio or video that plays automatically must have a control mechanism.
 accessibility_requirements:
 input_aspects:
   - DOM Tree